Bylaws

 Section 7 – Removal

-Members of the Board who are directors by virtue of their offices held or Councillor positions, may be removed from the Board by a three-quarter vote of the members voting at any Chapter meeting.
-Removal must be initiated by a majority vote of the remaining members of the Board or a petition signed by no less than one-third of the numbers of members casting legal votes at the meeting at which the director was elected.
-Any vacancy created by a removal shall be filled for the reminder of the unexpired term by a majority vote of the members voting at the meeting at which the removal occurred.
+The Resident Director may be removed from office by a three-quarter vote of the members voting at any Chapter meeting.
+Removal must be initiated by a majority vote of the Board of Directors, or a petition signed by no less than one-third of the numbers of members casting legal votes at the meeting at which the Resident Director was elected.
+Any vacancy created by a removal shall be filled for the reminder of the unexpired term by a majority vote of the members voting at the meeting at which the removal occurs.
 Nominations for any vacancy created by a removal shall be accepted from the floor.

 Section 8 – Resignation